 AI scientists in China use self-learning to train a neural net to train itself

-Scientists at China’s Sun Yat-Sen University and Hong Kong Polytechnic University have developed a way for a neural network (a type of AI that mimics how a human brain works) to self-correct its understanding of a video of human movements by comparing its guesses to the guesses of other networks.
+Spotted: Scientists at China’s Sun Yat-Sen University and Hong Kong Polytechnic University have developed a way for a neural network (a type of AI that mimics how a human brain works) to self-correct its understanding of a video of human movements by comparing its guesses to the guesses of other networks.

 Up until now, to correctly identify human poses, neural networks required lots of data — cues about how a knee or elbow bends, and 2-D and 3-D renderings.
-The problem is that there isn’t always enough labeled data to feed a network.
+The problem is that there isn’t always enough labelled data to feed a network.
 The researchers decided to demonstrate that a network could fine-tune its approximation of human movements by continually comparing the guesses of multiple networks with one another, and in this way teach itself.

-The team included Keze Wang, Liang Lin, Chenhan Jiang, Chen Qian, and Pengxu Wei.
+The team included Keze Wang, Liang Lin, Chenhan Jiang, Chen Qian and Pengxu Wei.
 Qian works with the Chinese AI startup SenseTime.